-- Dress slacks/ traditional uniform-style cotton pants (non-stretch material, inset pockets with no brads). - Pant colors are limited to solid shades of brown, black, blue, and olive. - Low-cut, tight, "skinny", cargo, carpenter, or baggy jeans/pants may not be worn. - Jeans/pants should not have holes, patches, pocket design, nor be faded, well-worn, or frayed. - Belts must be worn on all clothing with belt loops, if visible. - Overalls are not to be worn. - Pant length must be no higher than the top of the ankle. - No elastic-bottom pants.
+- Dress slacks/ traditional uniform-style cotton pants (khakis, non-stretch material, inset pockets with no brads). - Jeans colors are limited to solid shades. - Dress slacks/traditional any color uniform pants may have a subtle print (not flamboyant such as tiedyed, neon, rainbow, and camo). - Low-cut, tight, cargo, carpenter, or baggy jeans/pants may not be worn. - Jeans/pants should not have holes, patches, pocket design, nor be faded, well-worn, or frayed. - Belts must be worn on all clothing with belt loops, if visible. - Overalls are not to be worn. - Pant length must be no higher than the ankle area. - No elastic-bottom pants.

 - Shirts must have fold-over collars. - Shirts must be tucked in (shirt must be long enough to remain tucked in when arms are extended). - Thermal or thermal-looking shirts may not be worn. - Sweatshirts may not be worn. - Long-sleeved shirts must be buttoned at the cuff or rolled no higher than the elbow. - The top button on a dress shirt or the top two buttons on a pullover shirt may be left unbuttoned. - Sweaters not tucked in must hang no lower than just below the belt. - 1/4 zip shirts may be worn untucked and must hang no lower than just below the belt.
 They may not be worn on Leadership Dress Days. - Solid, striped, plaid, or patterned shirts may be worn.
 Shirts may have a simple picture.
 No cartoon images (Mickey Mouse, TV characters, superheroes, etc) or movie references (Star Wars, Disney, etc) may be worn.
-Shirts may not have large logo names across the front. - Shirts with hoods may not be worn. - Shirts made of sweatshirt material may not be worn.
+Shirts may not have large logo names across the front. - Shirts with hoods may not be worn. - Shirts made of sweatshirt material may not be worn. - Shirts with buttons down the front must be buttoned.